TheMannu/Kubernetes/Kubernetes-Basics.md

 20. **DaemonSet**:
    Ensures a Pod runs on all (or some) nodes in the cluster, typically used for logging, monitoring, or system administration tasks.

+21. **K8s API/Desired State**:
+   Kubernetes constantly checks if the current state of the cluster matches the desired state defined by the user, making adjustments to reach that state.